 Food for Birthdays

-We celebrate birthdays in class, but if you want to bring something to give to the other students, do not bring food items.
+If you want to bring something to give to the other students, do not bring food items.
 Non-food items are fine, such as stickers, pencils, etc. Requests to share food need to be approved in advance by the homeroom teacher.

 We have students attending Suzuki Charter School who have LIFE - THREATENING ALLERGIC REACTIONS TO NUTS AND PEANUTS.
 For the safety of all students at Suzuki Charter School, please make sure you are sending snacks that contain NO NUTS, PEANUTS OR NUT PRODUCTS.
 Many products indicate, “May contain traces of nuts.”
 These products are fine to bring to school, as long as they do not list nuts, peanuts or any nut products as an actual ingredient.
 Please read labels carefully; it is critically important.